-This is as basic as it gets, but water goes a long way in restoring hydration to black hair.
+This is as basic as it gets, but water may go a long way in restoring hydration to Black hair.
 By nature, that's what H2O does, after all.
 If you avoid washing your hair frequently because you believe it's drying, know that water's not the culprit—blame the sulfates in shampoos.
-Hard water could also be an issue, as it leaves mineral deposits on hair, leading to dryness and brittleness.
+Hard water could also be an issue, as it may leave mineral deposits on hair, leading to dryness and brittleness.
 Though alkaline water isn't scientifically proven to be any more beneficial than tap water, it's an alternative to using hard water.
 Spritz your tresses with water for a moisture pick-me-up.

 Jojoba oil is prized as a natural ingredient because its composition is similar to that of your scalp's natural oils.
 It's lightweight and won't weigh your hair down.
 Use it on its own, or mix a few drops into your conditioner or hair mask.

-More than a sunburn soother, aloe helps retain moisture.
+More than a sunburn soother, aloe may help retain moisture.
 Add aloe vera gel or juice to DIY conditioning treatments.
-An aloe-based shampoo can also balance the scalp's pH.

 These nourishing ingredients give your locks all the love.
 After all, healthy hair is good hair.

 Gavazzoni Dias MF.
 Hair cosmetics: an overview.
 Int J Trichology.
 2015;7(1):2-15. doi:10.4103/0974-7753.153450

 Luqman MW, Ramzan MH, Javaid U, Ali R, Shoaib M, Luqman MA.
 To evaluate and compare changes in baseline strength of hairs after treating them with deionized water and hard water and its role in hair breakage.
 Int J Trichology.
 2018;10(3):113-117. doi:10.4103/ijt.ijt_115_16

 National Center for Biotechnology Information.
 PubChem compound summary for CID 753, glycerol.
 Updated February 14, 2022.